vicquad/codepathprework/README.md

 Google Photos

- -Automatic backup and sync of images
+ - Automatic backup and sync of images
- -Smart search using image recognition
+ - Smart search using image recognition
- -Shared albums and memories feature
+ - Shared albums and memories feature

 TikTok

- -Highly personalized For You page
+ - Highly personalized For You page
- -Easy video editing and effects
+ - Easy video editing and effects
- -Quick interaction with likes, shares, and comments
+ - Quick interaction with likes, shares, and comments

 Servease – Local Service Marketplace App
 Description: